Azure Active Directory requirements for Azure Information Protection

 Users' UPN value doesn't match their email address:

-This is not a recommended configuration.
+This is not a recommended configuration and doesn't support single sign-on for Azure Information Protection.
 If you cannot change the UPN value, configure alternate login ID for users, and instruct them how to sign in to Office by using this alternate login.
 For more information, see Configuring Alternate Login ID and Office applications periodically prompt for credentials to SharePoint Online, OneDrive, and Lync Online.

 When the domain name in the UPN value is a domain that is verified for your tenant, add the user's UPN value as another email address to the Azure AD proxyAddresses attribute.
 This lets the user be authorized for Azure Rights Management if their UPN value is specified at the time the usage rights are granted.
 For more information about this and how user accounts are authorized, see Preparing users and groups for Azure Information Protection.